open-ebike/open-ebike.github.io/_posts/2025-12-30-display-yearly-achievements.md

 Similar to the social sharing feature that we introduced in [the previous post](https://open-ebike.github.io/devlog/2025/12/29/add-social-sharing.html) we now add a sharing option for yearly achievements.

 ![web-app-yearly-achievements-sharing.png](/assets/2025-12-30/web-app-yearly-achievements-sharing.png)

+---

+In [the next post](https://open-ebike.github.io/devlog/2025/12/31/display-activity-images.html) we will display images along the traveled activity.